-Polyurethane grouting was developed in Europe in the 1970s as an alternative to mud jacking.
-The principal of polyurethane grouting is effectively the same as mud jacking–injecting material below concrete can be used to push the concrete up.
 Polyurethane grouting differs from mud jacking in that the expansion of the polyurethane foam is what generates lift, as opposed to the mechanical force of the pump.
+Polyurethane grout is much lighter than cement grout.
+This reduces the likelihood of future settlement.